rscadrien/QMapDataset/README.md

 ```

 ## Usage
-A usage example is provided in Generate_dataset.py and in Notebook_datsetbuilding.ipynb.
+A usage example is provided in Generate_dataset.py.

 ## Input parameters
 - n_samples (int): Number of dataset samples to generate.
 Each sample will create a folder Sample_n containing hardware, circuit, and mapping JSON files.